 In hospitals and birth centers:

-As of February 2023, 49 states plus the District of Columbia (DC) are enrolled in AIM.
-Within those, there are 1,917 participating birthing facilities/hospitals, reaching about 72% of birthing facilities within the enrolled states and DC.
+As of August 2023, 49 states plus the District of Columbia (DC) are enrolled in AIM.
+Within those, there are 1,996 participating birthing facilities/hospitals.
 Any birthing facility may join through a state-based team.

 In outpatient settings: